mitanshubhoot/EventManagerApp/README.md

 4.Volunteer can keep count of the participants registered .
 5.Volunteer has feature to add participants
 6.Volunteers can mark attendance of participants to keep track of success of event.
-7.Participants can explore more events.
+7.Participants can explore more events and get details about new events like its winning prize , entry fees , description of event ,domain and coordinator's email id for further contact.

 **Framework :**
 Android Studio